steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/notation.md

 ### Exceptions

-In classic Z specification languages, the preconditions define the predicates that MUST be satisfied else some failure condition is raised.
+In classic specification languages, the preconditions define the predicates that MUST be satisfied else some failure condition is raised.

 For Hadoop we need to be able to specify what failure condition results if a specification is not